asadziach/CarND-Vehicle-Detection/README.md

 #### Test Run

-The follwing image is result of my Tensorflow/Yolo pipleline.
+The following image is result of my Tensorflow/Yolo pipeline.
 Please notice it detects pedestrians, traffic lights in addition to cars.
-If I use differnt weights: VOC vs COCO, I get bus detected but lose traffic lights.
+If I use different weights: VOC vs COCO, I get bus detected but lose traffic lights.

 ![alt text][image1]
-Notice the cars detected on the oppisite lane!
+Notice the cars detected on the opposite lane!
 ![alt text][image2]
 ![alt text][image3]

 ### Model Details
 #### Architecture
 I've used YOLOv2 implemented with TensorFlow and Keras.
 I've used pre-trained weights for COCO, which is a large-scale object detection, segmentation, and captioning dataset.

-Original paper: [YOLO9000](https://arxiv.org/pdf/1612.08242.pdf): Better, Faster, Stronger by Joseph Redmond and Ali Farhadi.

 | Layer description                | Output size|
 |:---------------------------------|:--------------|